SiyaShezi100/DynaTech/README.md

 # DynaTech
-StudyBot is an AI-powered educational assistant designed to support learners and  professionals at all levels, including primary school learners, high school students, tertiary  students, teachers, and working professionals.
-It helps users improve their understanding  of various topics by generating clear notes and summaries.
+The DynaTech AI Chatbot is an educational conversational assistant designed to teach users fundamental Artificial Intelligence concepts and assess their understanding through topic-based multiple-choice quizzes.
+It is built on the Botpress Cloud platform and deployed via a publicly accessible shareable webchat link.